earthly/website/blog/_posts/2022-10-09-explore-portainer-as-tool.md

 To add a docker container, click on the *add container* button and the page would then navigate to a *create container* page where you can specify some configuration settings for the container you want to create.

-For testing, ‌set the container name to *Nginx-web-server* and populate the image field with the value - *nginx.* You’ll need to do this because you will deploy a Nginx web server.
+For testing, ‌set the container name to *Nginx-web-server* and populate the image field with the value - *nginx.* You'll need to do this because you will deploy a Nginx web server.

 Also, toggle the ***Publish all exposed network ports to random host ports*** so portainer can assign random host ports to the network port ‌the container exposes.